jimholmes/Abstracts/Abstracts.md

 Stovepiped testing should have gone down with the Titanic.
 Learn how to help your organization get quality across your entire delivery team, not just the people you blame for not "Assuring Quality."

+> Tweaked for StarWest
+> Testing as an "event" after developers have finished their work can't "assure" quality at all.
+Teams that follow stove-piped processes are losing out on tremendous potential for true, honest collaboration that can seriously transform how they deliver value to their customers.
+This talk walks attendees through real-life situations where teams and organizations fundamentally changed their approaches to delivering high-quality software.
+Specific examples tie to concrete tips and approaches to helping integrate testing as an ongoing activity across the entire lifecycle&mdash;not just a late-occurring event.

 ## <a name='growing_leadership'></a> Growing Into Leadership

 Too many of our organizations across society have poor leadership.
 It doesn't matter if we're talking about the military, private sector firms, or the local Cub Scout pack.
 Great leaders help us get the most out of our teams and ourselves, not just at the high meta level, but during each day's grind.